Interlake-Saints/the-late-and-great/_posts/2009-02-12-loren-c-james.md

 ---
 Loren worked as an underwriting specialist for Safeco for many years.
 He found the ultimate peace on February 12, 2009, due to unexpected heart failure.

-Sadly, his sister, Terri James, is also listed on the IHS Memorial Wall, under the Class of 1976.
+Sadly, his sister, [Terri](https://ihsmemorial.org/class-of-1976/teresa-louise-james/), is also listed on the IHS Memorial Wall, under the Class of 1976.